Tubbz-alt/docker-host-3/README.md

 # Instruction
 1. Run step1.sh to install Docker and Open vSwitch

 	./step1.sh
-	After this step, you need to log out and log back in.
+	(After this step, you need to log out and log back in)

 2. Modify /etc/network/interface to set up the interfaces for the control and data plane